Honesty is the foundation of any good relationship. It builds trust through transparency; another one of our key values.

 We value the same level of feedback from our candidates.
 We are a relatively new service and we will certainly have colleagues gaining experience.
 Honest feedback on your relationship with our service, including areas that we could improve, are incredibly welcomed.
 After all, we are doing this because we believe in you.

-We are proud of what we have learnt and achieved in our four years of service, but we recognise we still have a long way to go until we’re a sector leader in caring enough to confront.
-If you have any thoughts on how we could improve the way we care enough to confront, please email us on firstname.lastname@example.org.
+We are proud of what we have learnt and achieved in our four years of service, but we recognise we still have a long way to go until we’re a sector leader in caring enough to challenge.
+If you have any thoughts on how we could improve the way we care enough to challenge, please email us on firstname.lastname@example.org.
 You can read about our other values here.